 Q: What Code School courses would you recommend for someone looking to do something similar?

+A: I really liked the Ruby Bits courses, which teach you general programming principles that really helped my understanding of Ruby in general.
+The rails patterns tutorial is really great as well.
 We encourage every developer at denkGroot to take a look at the Git Path, since version control and teamwork is incredibly important.
 It’s amazing how fast people get up to speed using Git after 1 or 2 Code School courses.

 Q: What advice would you give someone looking to get into coding?